 The top 5 most affordable cities for start a gym are: 1.
 Dayton, OH ($151,250); 2.
 Macon, GA ($151,250); 3.
 Warner Robins, GA ($151,250); 4.
 Montgomery, AL ($155,966); 5.
 Conway, AR ($156,324).
 These cities benefit from lower labor costs, less regulatory overhead, and more competitive local markets.

-Why does start a gym cost more in some cities?
+Why is it more expensive to start a gym in some cities?

 Several factors drive cost differences: local labor rates (often tied to housing costs), state and city regulations, material transportation costs, competitive density of service providers, and regional demand patterns.
 High cost-of-living cities like San Francisco (index: 244) have higher baseline expenses that push up service costs across the board.